rv178/website/content/misc/the-bookbot-situation.md

 ---

-Hello there!
-It's been a long time since I have *published* a post (with my last post being [3 years ago](/posts/hyperbola-quintessence-in-rust/))  \:p

 This is going to be a relatively short post as I am writing this to shed light on the situation of a bot I built a few years ago called [BookBot](https://github.com/rv178/bookbot).